locokit/locokit/README.md

 ## Getting started

-LocoKit is a monorepo projcet, node based, using [Nuxt 3](https://v3.nuxtjs.org/) for the "front" side, and [FeathersJS 5](https://dove.feathersjs.com) for the API side.
+LocoKit is a monorepo project, node based, using [Nuxt 3](https://nuxtjs.org/) for the "front" side, and [FeathersJS 5](https://dove.feathersjs.com) for the API side.

 These instructions are for developers.